cPacketNetworks/tacacs-plus-rs/README.md

 ## Crates

-`tacacs-plus-protocol`: Library with only the struct protocol definitions for the wire format of TACACS+ messages `tacacs-plus`: Library for performing actual message exchange with a TACACS+ Server, including message validation
+`tacacs-plus-protocol`: Library with the struct protocol definitions for the wire format of TACACS+ packets, as well as means to (de)serialize them. (optionally no-std & no-alloc)
+`tacacs-plus`: Async and runtime-agnostic library for performing message exchanges with a TACACS+ server.

 ## Contributing